The second leg of our pilgrimage adventures.

 The sun was still quite high up, so I thought about going for a swim.
-But the ocean had a strong current going on, bringing large waves - that, together with the uneven rocky terrain had written trouble all over it, so I passed and relaxed a bit.
+But the ocean had a strong current going on, bringing large waves — that, together with the uneven rocky terrain had written trouble all over it; thus, I passed and relaxed a bit.
 Later, the ocean was calmer, good enough to get in.

 Then just set up all the sleeping stuff, and enjoy the view from the bedroom...

 Starting up early, the sunrise colored everything in vivid hues.

 In a moment, we arrived into Oia, a small town with a large, pretty monastery:

 Then, although the path keeps following the coastline, I planned a diversion into the local hills.
 My map showed that there should be a castle, and dense contours with occasional rivers promised some waterfalls.
 So far, our progress was faster than expected; therefore, a day-long break would be no problem.
 Might as well give it a go.

 The issue was, while we easily found the trailhead, it was clear that the path didn't see any traffic for a few years.
 It was just an overgrowth forest of dense thorny bushes and shrubs.

 After walking through such an environment for a while, our legs looked like we fought a lion or two.
 Dirt, sweat, and blood.
 "That's what pilgrimage should be, right?"
 I couldn't let it ruin the day.
 Eventually, we made it onto a proper road, so the navigation was a piece of cake.
 In a bit, the first river came in sight.
 Yey, the vision of waterfalls worked out!

 That was just super convenient.
 The clean stream was an ideal place to cool down, wash ourselves, and do the laundry while at it.